shettydaishwarya/Business_Insights_360/README.md

         - All the date of the month will be replaced by the start date of the month
         - It will have all the column names and in the end it will have the forecast quantity.
     - fact_sales_monthly
-        - This table is more or less same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of forecast value.
+        - This table is more or less same as fact_forecast_monthly table, but the last column has the value of sold quantity instead of forecast value.
 - gdb056
     - freight_cost
         - This table has details of travel cost and other cost for each market with fiscal year